 Review your bank and credit card statements from the previous three to six months to get a comprehensive view of your expenses, both day to day and longer term.

 If your spending has been increasing over the past few months, assess the growth over time.
-This helps you understand how inflation has changed the overall amount of your payments.
+This helps you understand how inflation has changed the overall amount of your payments.Â

 From month to month, fixed costs typically remain stable.
-Your utilities, phone bill, cable bill, rent or mortgage, and insurance costs all fall into the fixed costs category.
+Your utilities, phone bill, cable bill, rent or mortgage, and insurance costs all fall under the fixed-cost category.Â

-A wise move is to review your variable expenses to see if you can make any adjustments to save some money.
+A wise move is to review your variable expenses to identify opportunities to save money.Â

 If you’re positive each month (have money left over after paying expenses), you might put that amount toward paying off high-interest debts or toward a savings account for emergencies.